 - Nominating Committee:

 New Board member candidate search, interviews and proposals.
-The committee comprises an equal representation from the Board, from the school staff and from the PTA/Community.
+The committee comprises a representation from the Board, school staff and PTA/ Community.

 - Quality and Standards Committee: